A Solution for Blockchain Scalability

 Implementing sharding in the blockchain, means the network separates into different teams (shards).
 So the shards can process transactions in parallel.
 Similarly, each node will have only part of the data on the blockchain, not the entire information.
 As a result, more transactions can be processed at the same time.
 For example, imagine a network of 1,000 nodes; one may divide the network into 10 shards each composed of 100 nodes.
 The speed should increase by 10-fold.

 By implementing sharding, a new risk arises, the single-shard takeover attack.

 To prevent a single-shard attack, it is important to prevent attackers from focusing their hash-power onto a single shard.

 The way to assign nodes into different shards is the key.
 A random sampling of validators on each shard is suggested for Ethereum’s sharding solution.
 Sufficient randomness can ensure that validators will not know which shard they will get in advance.
 Also, it requires ⅔ of all validators on a shard to confirm the legitimacy of a block.

-Apart from this, the minimum size of a shard should be limited to reduce the possibility that malicious nodes are assigned to the same shard.
-With the above strategies, the security of the network will not be sacrificed for the tremendous improvement on efficiency.
+Apart from this, the minimum size of a shard should be under limits to reduce the possibility that malicious nodes that could assign to the same shard.
+With the above strategies, there will not be a sacrifice in the security of the network for the tremendous improvement on efficiency.